Dr Irwin Merkatz: Director

 Rodney L. Wright, MD, MS is currently the Director of HIV Programs and Assistant Professor in the Department of Obstetrics & Gynecology and Women’s Health, Division of Maternal Fetal Medicine.
 Since early in the HIV epidemic, Dr. Wright has been actively involved in research, education and treatment aimed at combating this disease.
 The biggest barrier to the prevention of mother to child transmission of HIV in many resource limited countries is the lack of adequate prenatal care.
 To this end, Dr. Wright has spent time in Ethiopia meeting with stakeholders and conducting research to help develop our programs there.
 Additionally, he has supervised the training of midwives in Southern Ethiopia in the use of partograms and has provided clinical consultation for infectious disease patients participating in our programs in Rwanda.
 Most recently, he participated in the Center for AIDS Research Sub-Saharan Africa conference held in Kampala Uganda.
 The purpose of this conference was to encourage African investigators to conduct HIV research.
 Dr. Wright currently serves as chair of the board of directors for the AIDS Healthcare Foundation which provides medical care to over 125,000 patients in 17 countries and is also on the board of directors of the African Services Committee which operates four clinical sites in Ethiopia.
 He is currently facilitating the collaboration between Einstein researchers and the AIDS Healthcare Foundation to develop an HIV specimen and data repository in Rwanda.
 Dr. Wright has just returned from a two-month stay in Butare, Rwanda, working under the auspices of the HRH program.
 He was one of the MFM Attendings assigned to the teaching hospital at the medical university in Butare.
 He worked one-on-one with the local faculty to strengthen their curriculum and training materials.
 In addition, he assisted in the direct training of medical students and residents in OBGYN.

 Diana S Wolfe, MD MPH is an Assistant Professor in the Department of Obstetrics & Gynecology and Women’s Health, Division of Maternal Fetal Medicine.
 Dr. Wolfe’s work in global health began locally when she volunteered as a bilingual pregnancy counselor in Escondido, California.
 She then started working in Africa in 1998 where she served as a Peace Corps Volunteer in Mali, West Africa.
 She was part of the national Maternal and Child Health Program.
-She worked as health educator in a remote village, Karangasso, located in the Sikasso region, with a birth assistant to develop health education for 7 local villages on subjects such as infant nutrition, prenatal care, family planning, and developing community health committees for each village.
+She worked as health educator in a remote village, Karangasso, located in the Sikasso region, with a birth assistant to develop health education for seven local villages on subjects such as infant nutrition, prenatal care, family planning, and developing community health committees for each village.
 She also initiated a birth assistant training program with the head nurse of the nearest local health center that included training subjects such as management of postpartum hemorrhage, contraception, and first steps in obstetric emergencies.

 During medical school, Dr. Wolfe worked on “the Assessment of the Knowledge of Women’s Health,” a project that initiated with the Bedoin community of Israel.
-She implemented the same pre and post-training test to the 7 Malian villages where she served in the Peace Corps as well as to several villages in the Peruvian Amazon.
+She implemented the same pre and post-training test to the seven Malian villages where she served in the Peace Corps as well as to several villages in the Peruvian Amazon.

 Her most recent work in Africa was in Butare (Huye), Rwanda, serving as a MFM subspecialist in the Human Resources for Health (HRH) program, directed by the Clinton Health Access Initiative (CHAI) and the Ministry of Health (MOH) of Rwanda.
+She was the first faculty member to initiate our partnership with HRH, Rwanda in 2012.